-During the 2013/14 financial year one significant governance issue has been identified.
+During the 2014/15 financial year one significant governance issue has been identified.
 This is detailed in the table below together with the action that was and is being taken to address the issue:

-Governance Issue Action taken during Continuing Action 2013/14 Development of Strategic Alliance Joint Services Further development of joint services under the strategic alliance with High Peak BC.
-A new senior management structure was introduced and a programme of service reviews scheduled.
+Governance Issue Action taken during Continuing Action 2014/15 Development of Council services following completion of service review programme.
+A programme of service reviews has been implemented and is ongoing.
 A further full year of joint service internal audits was completed providing reasonable assurance that the systems of internal control were operating adequately and effectively.
-Assurance is required that the Council's systems of internal control continue to operate adequately and effectively.
+Assurance is required that the Council's systems of internal control continue to operate adequately and effectively following the completion of the service review programme.
 Internal Control is a responsibility of management.